Undergraduate Certificate Program Admissions Requirements

 You may be required to have your international transcripts reviewed.
 Information regarding the transcript evaluation process for international students can be found by visiting NACES.

-Liberty University offers general admission to its undergraduate programs to students who achieve one of the following scores on a standardized test of English Proficiency:
+Liberty University offers general admission to its undergraduate programs to students who achieve one of the following minimum scores on a standardized test of English Proficiency:

 - TOEFL (Internet Based Test or iBT): 61